Kuree/bflang/README.md

 One optimization done here is the unmodified load.
 If the compiler can prove that a particular cell is untouched, any load from that cell can be replaced with `0`.

+# Debugging
+Debugging is handled by LLVM's source-level debugging support.
+To enable debugging, use `-O0 -g` when invoking the compiler.
+The array and data pointer are represented as global variables, `__data` and `__data_ptr` respectively.
+Breakpoints are also supported, and it's recommended to break the source code into multiple lines if you want to set breakpoints.